 The Aquatic Resource Management Program conserves and protects waters of the state and public access to state-owned waterways.
 The program has four core functions: 1) regulating removal-fill activities in waters of the state; 2) managing mitigation programs, including mitigation banking and payment-in-lieu programs; 3) managing the state’s aquatic resource planning program; and 4) issuing authorizations for use of and overseeing navigable waterways to protect public trust rights.

-Common School Fund Property Program
+Real Property Program

 Deputy Director for Administration